inex/ixp-manager-docs-md/docs/features/docstore.md

 2. No editing of files - particularly text and Markdown which are viewable within IXP Manager.
 We actually tried this but the code and user experience changes required pushed the complexity needle beyond where we wanted this feature to go.

 3. Only superusers can upload / edit / delete files.
-This won't change.
-When we look at a per-member based document store, we'll examine the possibility of allowing member users to upload files.
+This won't change for the general document store.
+We can review it for the per-member document store if the feature is requested.

-4. Because only superusers can upload / edit files, there is no restriction on file types - we explect you to use your own good judgement here.
+4. Because only superusers can upload / edit files, there is no restriction on file types - we expect you to use your own good judgement here.
 There is also no restriction on file sizes - as a self-hosted application, storage space is your own consideration.

 File upload size may be limited by your web server or PHP configuration.
 For PHP, find which `.ini` file is in use by running `php --ini` and then set the following as you wish (example values given):